-According to the National Institute on Drug Abuse, counterfeit drugs laced with fentanyl (an opioid that is up to 50 times stronger than heroin and 100 times more potent than morphine) have been found in 46 states, killing people in 29 of them.
+Counterfeit drugs laced with fentanyl (an opioid that is up to 50 times stronger than heroin and 100 times more potent than morphine) have been found in 48 states, killing people in 33 of them.

-Counterfeit medications don’t just harm individuals.
-They also have the potential to negatively impact entire communities.
-For example, a growing concern is the rise of counterfeit antibiotics.
-These can harm patients by failing to deliver the much-needed treatment, and they can also create increased antibiotic resistance in a community, decreasing the effectiveness of these critical medications.
+In addition to individual harm that counterfeit drugs can cause, they also have the potential to negatively impact entire communities.
+One example is the case of counterfeit antibiotics.
+By failing to deliver the much-needed treatment, fake antibiotics can create increased antibiotic resistance in a community, decreasing the effectiveness of these critical medications.

 Consumers often unknowingly purchase counterfeit drugs directly through online sources that seem like legitimate pharmacies but are, in fact, illegal.

 Consumers are lured into these illegal sales because the sites offer:

 - the option of purchasing medications without a prescription, or

 - medications in larger quantities.